 Both Senior Schools provide a standard number of bursaries each year in Year 7.
 This award is then carried forward through a pupil’s time at the Senior School until he or she leaves.
 It should also be noted that the recipients of the free places also receive financial assistance with the cost of uniform, travel and school trips.

 At Sixth Form level, additional bursaries up to 75% for 2 years may be awarded to students requiring financial assistance who are joining from a school outside the Foundation.
-In the Sixth Form the Foundation works with the Ogden Trust and other business sponsors to provide free places on a means tested basis to pupils joining from a state sector school and wishing to study A-levels in Mathematics or Sciences at our Senior Schools.

 The two Junior Schools provide a limited number of awards at either a 25% fee reduction or a maximum 50% reduction.
 It is the view of Governors that the best use of the bursary funds available is to provide greater financial support in senior school when the pupils undertake examination courses.